Blood Theatre: Reception

 Film critic Scott Weinberg wrote: "Rare is the film that fails so resoundingly in two separate genres at the exact same time."
 TV Guide also criticized the film, calling it "incredibly inept".
 In 2014 Chiller wrote that the film is considered by some to be one of the worst horror films ever made, but stated that "if you appreciate incredibly ‘80s hair and clothes, and the uniquely bizarre, very intentional humor of director Rick Sloane (Hobgoblins and the Vice Academy series), there is much here that will warm your heart."

+In other media

+RiffTrax, consisting of former Mystery Science Theater 3000 alumni Michael J. Nelson, Bill Corbett and Kevin Murphy, spoofed the film on May 9, 2019.